This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 • registration and approval by the SAG authority.

-Failure to meet the requirements may lead to the animal being detained or quarantined.
+Failure to meet the requirements can lead to your pet being detained or placed in quarantine.

 Ecuador